tdviet/fedcloudclient/docs/usage.rst

     $ fedcloud config create --config-file /path/to/file.yaml

 It is also possible to use the *FEDCLOUD_CONFIG_FILE* environment variable instead of the *--config-file* option in the command line.
-This way users may save and work with multiple configuration files, one per project, with its own configuraion.
+This way users may save and load multiple configuration files, one per project, with its own configuraion.

 *fedcloud* parameters can be configured using: